What are Dark circles?

 - People who have a condition of hyper orbital pigmentation.
 It can be due to a genetic cause.

-- People who have a tough work-life or they are unable to take proper sleep at night.
+- People who have a tough work life or they are unable to take proper sleep at night.

 What are the causes of dark circles?

 There can be various factors responsible for dark circles to appear.
 However, if you take the precautions at the right time, then you might not have to worry about the end result.
-Dark circles around eyes cause irritation, and you may need a foundation or concealer to cover it up.
+Dark circles around the eyes cause irritation, and you may need a foundation or concealer to cover it up.

 The strain on the eyes – Your eyes are the most important part of your human structure, and yet they are the most exposed.
 Straining on your eyes is mainly due to continuous looking at your computer screen, television, and others.
-It can enlarge the blood vessels around the eyes and result in darkening the surrounding skin.
+It can enlarge the blood vessels around the eyes and result in the darkening of the surrounding skin.

 Allergic reactions – Some allergies can cause dryness in your eyes, which may result in dark circles.
 When there is any kind of allergic reaction, to kill the harmful bacteria, your body releases histamines.
 The symptoms can make you uneasy and cause – itchiness, puffy eyes, and redness.
 Along with that, histamines also dilate the blood vessels due to which your skin becomes darker under the eyes.